Old Cross-country Routes Show path on map

 Path distance: 30km

-Accessibility info: Suitable for pedestrians
+Accessibility info: Suitable for pedestrians, Survey required

 Route Description

-From the carpark at Incheril, go up the private road to Heights of Kinlochewe.
+From the car park at Incheril, go up the private road to Heights of Kinlochewe.
 Take the left-hand track which goes north up Gleann na Muice, and beyond its end continue along a path up the glen to the southeast end of Lochan Fada.
-From there bear northeast towards Loch Meallan an Fhudair and beyond there continue north on a level traverse to the Bealach na Croise.
+From there bear northeast towards Loch Meallan an Fhùdair and beyond there continue north on a level traverse to the Bealach na Croise.

-There is a path of sorts on the northwest side of the stream flowing northeast from the bealach, and lower down cross to join the path on its east side.
-From here, there is a choice.
-Either go north along the east side of Loch an Nid and down the path beside the Abhainn Loch an Nid until it joins a track near Achnegie.
-Follow this track uphill and across high moorland to Loch Coire Chaorachain, beyond which the track drops down through birch woods to reach the A832 at Corrie Hallie, 4km from Dundonnell Hotel.
-Alternatively, head eastwards towards the restored Lochivraon bothy (non-MBA), and beyond along the north shore of Loch a’ Bhraoin to meet another track at its far end which leads in 1km to instead meet the A832 at NH162760, 6km from the Braemore junction.
+– either, go north along the east side of Loch an Nid and down the path beside the Abhainn Loch an Nid until it joins a track 1km southeast of Achneigie.
+Turn right and follow this track uphill and across high moorland to pass by Loch Coire Chaorachain.
+Beyond this the track drops down through birch woods to reach the A832 at Corrie Hallie, where there is parking, 4km from Dundonnell Hotel.

 Heritage Information